 Remember, you will need to meet the requirements of both a live audience and the online audience.
 For larger events, like the one described above, each presenter will need their own microphone, a show-caller will likely be involved and there is a high-chance that multiple cameras will need to be brought in to cover the speakers on stage.

-The good news is that many venues in Australia’s major cities are well prepared for hybrid meetings, some with purpose-built studios complete with cameras and green screens.
+The good news is that many venues in most major cities are well prepared for hybrid meetings, some with purpose-built studios complete with cameras and green screens.

 - Content is king: Everything we have learned about meeting virtually is relevant to hybrid events, keeping in mind that whilst your live audience can handle some ‘padding’ like the transition time between sessions, meal breaks and such, your virtual audience needs to remain engaged from start-to-finish.